 The Mazda2 hybrid uses Toyota’s 1.5-litre petrol engine and electric motor to deliver 116PS.
 It has CO2 emissions of 87-93g/km and can achieve up to 74.3mpg.

 At start-up the Mazda2 Hybrid automatically runs in EV mode and, during normal driving, power allocation is adjusted between the petrol engine and electric motor for best performance and efficiency.
 During deceleration and under braking, energy is recovered to recharge the battery.

 The Mazda2 Hybrid will be available in a choice of three grades when it arrives in the UK: Pure, Agile and Select.
-Specifications and pricing are yet to be revealed.

 Like the Yaris, the Mazda2 Hybrid has a five-star Euro-NCAP rating and a 286-litre boot.